microsoft/fast/sites/website/src/docs/design-systems/design-tokens.md

 ## FAST Frame Design Tokens

-The `@microsoft/fast-components` have extensive support for predefined design token.
+The `@microsoft/fast-components` have extensive support for predefined design tokens.
 See [configuring styles](/docs/design-systems/fast-frame#configuring-styles) for details on adjusting or using the existing tokens, or read on to create your own.

 ## Create a Token